Public Radio International

 Public Radio International (PRI) was an American public radio organization.
 Headquartered in Minneapolis, Minnesota, PRI provided programming to over 850 public radio stations in the United States.

-PRI was one of the main providers of programming for public radio stations in the US, alongside National Public Radio, American Public Media and the Public Radio Exchange.
+PRI was one of the main providers of programming for public radio stations in the U.S., alongside National Public Radio, American Public Media, and the Public Radio Exchange.
 PRI merged with the Public Radio Exchange in 2018.

 Background

 In the United States, PRI distributed well-known programming to public radio stations.
 Among its programs were the global news program The World, which PRI co-produced with WGBH Boston.
 Programs on PRI—sometimes mis-attributed to National Public Radio—were produced by a variety of organizations, including PRI in the United States and other countries.
 PRI, along with NPR and American Public Media, was one of the largest program producers and distributors of public radio programming in the United States.
 PRI offered over 280 hours of programming each week to stations and listeners.
 Public Radio International said its mission was to "serve audiences as a distinctive content source for information, insights and cultural experiences essential to living in our diverse, interconnected world."

 Approximately 850 radio station affiliates and other audio venues broadcast, streamed and downloaded PRI programs.
 According to the 2017 Nielsen Audio ratings, 8.1 million people listened to PRI programming each week.

 PRI's programs won awards for quality and innovation, including the DuPont-Columbia Award, Scripps Howard Award for Excellence in Electronic Media/Radio, George M. Foster Peabody Award, Golden Reel Award and Gabriel Award.

 PRI programming received funding from station fees, corporate underwriting, and individual and corporate grants.
 Less than 2% of the overall operating budget came from United States government agencies.